biobrad/ContigQuality/README.md

 Script to align sequences using bwa and then generating coverage stats and quality scores for each contig.

+### usage:
-usage: place samscript in tormes/bin
+place samscript in miniconda3/tormes/bin

-after activating the tormes conda environment, enter: samscript <tormes output folder path> <cpus>  (leave trailing '/' off folder name)
+after activating the tormes conda environment enter:
+samscript \<tormes output folder path\> \<cpus to use\>
+(leave trailing '/' off folder name)
 Example: samscript /home/blogsj/tormesresults 24

 ### meanlengthanddepth.py

 Can be run after running samscript to generate visualisations of contig quality data
-needs a separate environment at this stage due to incompatibility with current tormes build.
+needs a separate environment at this stage due to incompatibility with current tormes dependencies

+### Create datapane conda environment:

 conda create -n datapane -c conda-forge datapane=0.14.0 plotly

 conda activate datapane

-run this file with an argument of tormes output directory
+run this file with an argument of tormes results output directory after running the tormes pipeline and after running samscript.

 example: meanlengthanddepth.py /home/jblogs/tormesoutputdirectory
+(again leave off the trailing folder '/')

-Output generated:
+### Output generated:
+### .bam files
-Samscript will generate bam files for all sequences with fastqfiles in tormesoutputfolder/bams output from samscript will create files in tormesoutputfolder/genome_stats/<sequence>/
+Samscript will generate bam files for all sequences with fastqfiles in tormesoutputfolder/bams output from samscript will create files in tormesoutputfolder/genome_stats/\<sequence>\/coverage.report

 eg:
 #rname	startpos	endpos	numreads	covbases	coverage	meandepth	meanbaseq	meanmapq
 NODE_1_length_98032_cov_38.894921	1	98032	52495	98032	100	80.1366	33.7	60